GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 @fig:active_ssl:results:doa_spectra shows instances of #doa spectra.
 Although most peaks are properly inferred by the #acr("SSL") model, failed detections can still be observed across the trajectory dataset.
-Most of the detection failures consist in false negatives where the network outputs either a too low peak, or no activation at all.
+Most of the detection failures consist of false negatives where the network outputs either a too low peak, or no activation at all.
 In those cases, the averaged maps might still include local maxima in the correct locations, but those often get filtered when thresholding the final map.
-Samples where several sources stand really close with respect to #doa also represent challenging cases.
+Samples where several sources stand particularly close with respect to #doa also represent challenging cases.

 From a performance point of view, @table:active_ssl:results:clipping_threshold for instance highlights an important gap between using ground-truth spectra and predicted ones.
 For instance, obtained recall on real data, peaking at around 55%, clearly appears as a weakness of the proposed pipeline.